 Policy Topic 4 - Climate Tools and Analysis

-Key concerns Metro staff recommended actions
+Key concerns RECOMMENDED ACTIONS

-5. Take action to support Federal and State electrification efforts: Update Chapter 8 to add creation of a regional electric vehicle (EV) action plan that identifies local and regional actions to advance transportation electrification in the greater Portland region a way that complements existing state and federal policies and programs.
-Elements of the action plan may include: setting a vision for what the electrified future looks like, describing roles and responsibilities in the private sector and at various governmental levels in helping to achieve that vision; identifying gaps in current private/federal/state actions that local and regional agencies can fill and identifying potential implementation actions that address identified gaps and sources of implementation funding.
-This could include such actions as: best practices for ensuring EV charger availability at multi-family developments - starting with those funded by Metro via the TOD and Affordable Housing programs; making shared EVs available (e.g., expanding car sharing and shared e-bikes/scooters, including via both site and citywide deployments]; providing access to e-bikes (e.g., providing free trials at events, funding consumer rebates); preparing EV-ready code amendments to ensure that it is easy and cheap to install EVs, especially at new multifamily development; partnering with businesses to increase charger availability at retail and other common opportunity-charging destinations; and siting and funding a limited number of high-profile public charging demonstration projects (e.g., Electric Avenue).
+5. Take action to support Federal and State electrification efforts: Update Chapter 8 to identify actions for improved coordination and assessing the needs and gaps in local and regional actions to advance transportation electrification in the greater Portland region a way that complements existing state and federal policies and programs.
+Potential local and regional actions may include: setting a vision for what the electrified future looks like, describing roles and responsibilities in the private sector and at various governmental levels in helping to achieve that vision; identifying gaps in current private/federal/state actions that local and regional agencies can fill and identifying potential implementation actions that address identified gaps and sources of implementation funding.
+This could include such actions as: best practices for ensuring EV charger availability at multi-family developments - starting with those funded by Metro via the TOD and Affordable Housing programs; making shared EVs available (e.g., expanding car sharing and shared ebikes/scooters, including via both site and citywide deployments); providing access to e-bikes (e.g., providing free trials at events, funding consumer rebates); preparing EV-ready code amendments to ensure that it is easy and cheap to install EVs, especially at new multifamily development; partnering with businesses to increase charger availability at retail and other common opportunity-charging destinations; and siting and funding a limited number of high-profile public charging demonstration projects (e.g., Electric Avenue).